9juhnke/llm-api-gwdg-saia/README.md

 4. [Images](./images.ipynb) – get textual descriptions of images, e.g., for further interaction
 5. [Embeddings / RAG](./embeddings_rag.ipynb) – example of how to set up a Retrieval Augmented Generation model
 6. [Document Processing](./document_processing.ipynb) – extract text and images from PDFs
+7. [Structured Outputs](./structured_output.ipynb) – build structured outputs from choices, with regex-patterns or as JSON (Yess!)

 ## Requirements